 There are four categories of abuse: Physical, sexual, emotional, neglect – however domestic violence is also a child protection issue and sits under the abusive category.
-In some cases the school is obliged to refer children to Children’s Social Care staff, for children to be assess for their needs or if an investigation into possible child abuse is required.
+In some cases the school is obliged to refer to Children’s Social Care, so an investigation can be carried out to assess a childs needs and ensure they are safe.
 In many cases there will already have been discussions between school staff and the parents of the child, and the situation and concerns will not be a surprise to the parents.
 However, parents may not be told that the school has referred their child to Children’s Social Care if it is thought that this might put the child at risk.

 Children’s Social Care tries to carry out its enquiries in a sensitive fashion.
 They have to gather information and are open with parents about the steps being taken.

-If you think your child may have been abused you can contact Children’s Social Care.
-If you think the abuse may have happened in school, contact the Head Teacher or the Designated Senior Person for Child Protection, who is Franky Boyland or Debbie Lyndon Lodge.
+If you think your child may have been abused you can contact the police on 101 or Children’s Social Care on 01332 641172.
+If you think the abuse may have happened in school, contact the Mike Pride, Executive Head Teacher or Franky Boyland, the Designated Safeguarding Lead on 01332 973830 or via the Report a concern button on the website.
 If you think your child has been hurt, arrange to visit your doctor or go to A&E. Comfort and reassure your child.

 If school staff need to express concerns about a child or refer a child to Children’s Social Care, it is understood that this can cause distress or anger for the child’s parents.
 It is important that all parties – parents and school staff – try to discuss these matters as calmly and sensibly as possible.